SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 The costs shown should be taken as a **rough approximation** due to prices changing over time.
 Prices are in USD.

+## Don't order yet!
+This guide is meant to show the price estimates for the components needed to build your own SlimeVR trackers.
+Due to there being different case option, compatibility is not guaranteed inbetween components.
+To get a better idea of what you need, consider looking at the documentation of your case.

 ## Calculate Your Costs
 **Number of trackers**